oleeveeuh/neuroSeekMOE/README.md

 ### High-Impact Improvements

+**Rerun Data Collection**
+- ArXiv API pagination limit (10,000 results max) and lack of tear-Splitting on broad queries caused recent papers (2025) to be returned first, saturating the 10,000 limit before older papers were reached.
+This caused the large spike in papers from 2025.

 **Model Scaling** (Expected: 10-15% perplexity reduction)
 - Scale to 24 layers, 1024 hidden size, 32-64 experts (~500M total, ~200M active)
 - Better capacity distribution and finer-grained specialization